 print(f"E[max SR*] closed-form = {emax:.3f}")

-The empirical value lands at approximately 1.40 (annualised at √12 monthly).
-The closed-form Bailey-López de Prado approximation gives 1.36.
-The two agree to two decimals, validating the formula for a representative parameter setting.
+The empirical value lands at approximately 1.54 (annualised at √12 monthly).
+The closed-form Bailey-López de Prado approximation, the dimensionless bracket of 3.26 divided by the square root of the sample length and annualised, gives 1.47.
+The two agree to within a few percent, validating the formula for a representative parameter setting.

 The deflation table